 New access zone and visitor centre

-The existing entrance was to be relocated from the east to its original position in the west part of the site while a new visitor centre was to be integrated into the complex.
+The existing entrance was relocated from the east to its original position in the west part of the site and a new visitor was to be integrated into the complex.

-The second construction phase extend this design concept to the zone around the visitor centre while restoring an old path leading west.
-A timber facade, which symbolizes the trees that once grew there, integrate Florian Nagler’s single-storey building.
+The second construction phase extended this design concept to the zone around the visitor centre while restoring an old path leading west.
+A timber facade integrates Florian Nagler’s single-storey building into the tree grove.
 The structure opens up onto three courtyards designed with discrete elements.

 The path leading west links the Memorial to the road that once took concentration camp victims and recreates the historical connection to the Dachau railway station.
 Remnants of historic paving slabs are incorporated into the surface of gravel and mastic asphalt.